Mr Whitby had excused himself and departed the Police Station.

 'Oh, I believe you know why I am here!'

-'Excuse me, but I am afraid I don't, and I don't have much time to waste.
+'Excuse me, but I am afraid I don't, and I don't have much time to dawdle.
 I think I have answered all your questions respectfully, sir!'

 She was about to close the door, before Mr Whitby had showed her the piece of garment found, 'I believe this belongs to you Miss Biggins!'

 Upon seeing the torn garment, she rapidly changed her conduct once more.